Domestic Travel During COVID-19

-Category: Coronavirus Hits: 0There are several things to consider when deciding whether it is safe for you to travel in the United States.
+Category: Coronavirus Hits: 3There are several things to consider when deciding whether it is safe for you to travel in the United States.
 This includes the following: is COVID-19 spreading where you're going, will you be in close contact with others, are you at higher risk of severe illness if you do get COVID-19, do you have a plan for taking time off from work or school, do you live with someone who is older or has a severe chronic health condition, and is COVID-19 spreading where you live?

 Read more https://tools.cdc.gov/api/embed/downloader/download.asp?m=403372&c=409176